FChia11/gradstudent/content/post/lucienne_gouny/index.md

 - FR
 title: "Lucienne Gouny, FR496218A"
 ---
-On October 30, 1919, Madame Lucienne Gouny of Paris, France,patented a collapsible box using a parallelogram folding system.
+On October 30, 1919, Madame Lucienne Gouny of Paris, France, patented a collapsible box using a parallelogram folding system.
 Her design hinged all sides so that two opposite sides remain parallel while the others fold without overlap, allowing the box to compact to one-quarter of its full volume when closed.

 Date of Application: 25 February 1919